 Upon satisfactory completion of the program, graduates are eligible to write the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
 After passing the examination, graduates will carry the title "Licensed Practical Nurse."
 Advisors are available in Helderman Hall on the Wallace Drive Campus and can be contacted at 256.549.8257 or nursing@gadsdenstate.edu.
 Group advising sessions are available.
 Please visit the website for specific date and times.
 Applicants are admitted without regard to sex, race, color, national origin, marital status, age, or religious preference.
-For more information on the Practical Nursing Program, those interested should visit https://www.gadsdenstate.edu/programs-of-study/nursing.cms.
+For more information visit the Practical Nursing Program webpage.